 I shall skip lightly over the brief bout of insanity that was my attempt to build and get working the Wireless World opto-resistor based audio dynamic range compander in 1975 or thereabouts...

-... not to mention my equally brief flirtation with a dbx box (a claimed 90dB) while I was for a while a hifi reviewer for the Haymarket Press by moonlight, while freelance assembler programming ICL 1500 Series minicomputers3 in the evenings, after my day job in the ICL Education and Training HQ in Beaumont, Old Windsor, but before the arrival of my son in March 1980...
+... not to mention my equally brief flirtation with a dbx box (a claimed 90dB) while I was for a while a hi-fi reviewer for the Haymarket Press by moonlight, while freelance assembler programming ICL 1500 Series minicomputers2 in the evenings, after my day job in the ICL Education and Training HQ in Beaumont, Old Windsor, but before the arrival of my son in March 1980...

 Sonja Kristina's divine warbling / Darryl Way's violin?

-The CDs are now safely up in the loft, with their companded resampled ATRAC3 DSP Type-S bits strewn across one unfeasibly tiny LP4 (Sony) minidisc (>90dB, never even heard of wow and flutter, number r119 in my collection), thanks for asking!
-Mind you, I burned out three minidisc recorders during the long (real-time) months of this process.
-Funny how they expire about a fortnight after the one-year warranty, don't you think?
+While the CDs spent some years safely up in the loft, I listened to the music in the form of companded resampled ATRAC3 DSP Type-S bits strewn (in the case of Curved Air) across just one tiny Sony minidisc (>90dB, never even heard of wow and flutter, number r119 in my collection), thanks for asking!
+Mind you, I burned out three minidisc recorders during the long (real-time) months during which I recorded all my CDs to minidisc.
+Funny how these recorders expire about a fortnight after the one-year warranty, don't you think?

-Re-ripping4 all the CDs (this time using variable bit rate and highest quality level) has been an odyssey of discovery, too.
-Not least the discovery that some of the CDs failed to make their way through the original (128Kbps) ripping process or, in some cases, even into the database.
+Re-ripping3 all the CDs (this time using variable bit rate and highest quality level) has been an odyssey of discovery, too.
+Not least the discovery that some of the CDs not only failed to make their way through the original (128Kbps) ripping process but, in some cases, never even made it into the database.
 So the use of the word "all" above is (technically) inappropriate.
-The somewhat larger MP3 files are now safely housed on a variety of hard drives, including my Buffalo NAS from which they can be served, via my Western Digital 'Live TV HD' media player to the downstairs main audio system.
+These larger MP3 files are now safely housed on a variety of hard drives, including my Synology Diskstation NAS from which they can be served, via my Oppo BDP-103EU Blu-ray and network media player (or just played directly from my Linux PC) to the main audio system.
 But (of course!) they won't now all fit onto the natty little 160GB iPod Classic I acquired at the end of 2007, so I gave that to Junior in 2011.